Deirdre Kelly (hepatologist)

-Deirdre Kelly CBE DL is an Irish clinician, academic, and author.
+Deirdre Anne Kelly CBE DL is an Irish clinician, academic, and author.
 She is Professor of Paediatric Hepatology at the University of Birmingham and Clinical Lead for National Paediatric Hepatitis C Operational Delivery Network.
 She chairs the Board of Pension Trustees at the General Medical Council and is a non-executive director at NHS Blood and Transplant.

-Kelly has authored numerous publications including articles in peer-reviewed journals and has edited numerous books including Atlas of Pediatric Hepatology and Diseases of the Liver and Biliary System in Children.
-Her research is in the fields of the genetics of neonatal liver disease, management and treatment of pediatric liver diseases, particularly focusing on auto-immune liver disease, biliary atresia, cholestatic liver disease, and long-term outcome of liver transplantation in children.
+Kelly has edited books including Atlas of Pediatric Hepatology and Diseases of the Liver and Biliary System in Children.
+Her research is focused in the fields of the genetics of neonatal liver disease, management and treatment of pediatric liver diseases, particularly focusing on auto-immune liver disease, biliary atresia, cholestatic liver disease, and long-term outcome of liver transplantation in children.

 Kelly held the Deputy Editorship of the health journal Liver Transplantation from 2015 to 2020.

 Education

 Kelly completed her Bachelor of Arts from Trinity College, University of Dublin in 1971, where she also earned an MB BCh BAO degree in 1973.
 In 1979, she completed her Doctor of Medicine degree from the University of Dublin.
 She then acquired accreditation for General Medicine and Gastroenterology from JCHMT in 1984.
 In 1990, she was awarded a fellowship at the Royal College of Physicians of Ireland, and in 1995 fellowship from the Royal College of Physicians, London followed by a fellowship at the Royal College of Paediatrics and Child Health in 1997.